ashx3/web-scraping/README.md

 ## Content

-We shall use BeautifulSoup and requests python library for web scraping.
-While scraping we shall see the difficulties that we can face while scraping data from websites.
-After scraping data from the website, we shall also use an API to get the scores for the list of movies that we have extracted from the website.<br>
+We will utilize the BeautifulSoup and requests Python libraries for web scraping.
+During the scraping process, we will encounter potential difficulties that can arise when extracting data from websites.
+Once we successfully scrape the required data from the website, we will also use an API to fetch the scores for the list of movies extracted from the website.<br>

-In this project, there will be two ipython notebooks with suffix 'raw' and 'final'
+There will be two iPython notebooks in this project:<br>
-- __web_scraping_raw.ipynb__ file contains all the commands which were used while doing the whole project, it will be messy but there will be comments to narrate through the whole code
+- __web_scraping_raw.ipynb__ - This notebook will contain all the commands used during the entire project, including messy code with comments to narrate the process.
-- __web_scraping.ipynb__ file contains only the commands that are necessary which will be an clean experience to view without much comments.
-It will be an full-fledged version of the raw version
+- __web_scraping.ipynb__ - This notebook will only include the essential commands, providing a clean and concise view of the code without extensive comments.
+It will serve as a full-fledged version of the raw notebook.<br>

-- v1, v2, v3 files refers to checkpoints on which the files were saved.
-Files were saved on different extensions to showcase that the data can be stored in multiple variants as well
+Additionally, we will have files saved as v1, v2, and v3, representing checkpoints during the project.
+These files will be saved with different extensions to showcase multiple variants of storing the data.

 ## How API works

 ![API](/images/ws/api.jpg)

 ### Tasks done in this project :
-- Web scraping with BeautifulSoup
+- Web scraping using BeautifulSoup to extract data from websites.
-- Cleaning data
+- Cleaning and preprocessing the scraped data.
-- Pattern matching with regular expressions (re library)
+- Employing regular expressions (re library) for pattern matching and text manipulation.
-- Working with dates (datetime library)
+- Handling and working with dates using the datetime library.
-- Saving & loading data with json, pickle & csv
+- Saving and loading data using formats such as JSON, pickle, and CSV.
-- Accessing data from an API using Requests library
+- Accessing and retrieving data from an API using the Requests library.

 ## FAQs